HarHarLinks/matrix-webhook-receiver/README.md

 ### Noisy Notifications

 If you monitor something important using webhooks, you might want to receive "noisy notifications" about it when it fails.
 [Advanced Templating](#advanced-templating) of the `msgtype` allows you to toggle between `notice` (silent) and normal notifications.
 You go beyond that by including your "noisy keywords", such as your display name, username, `@room`, or any other custom defined keywords (check out your client's settings!) in a message (template).
 A `notice` will ignore the keyword and remain silent, but a `plain` message with a keyword will now be noisy.

+## Related Projects

+- https://github.com/turt2live/matrix-appservice-webhooks: Does the groundwork for this project.
+- https://github.com/redoonetworks/matrix-appservice-webhooks: Updated fork of the above.
+- https://github.com/immanuelfodor/matrix-encrypted-webhooks: Will forward any POST data it receives to [matrix].
+- https://github.com/Half-Shot/matrix-hookshot: A bridge between Matrix and multiple project management services, such as GitHub, GitLab and JIRA.
+- https://github.com/matrix-org/go-neb#github: A bot that supports a github plugin which can receive webhooks.